pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/04-timeline.rst

 In this exercise your task is to design your own timeline that takes advantage of various control features in PsyNet.
 Here's the proposal: make a timeline that simulates the experience of going to the shop and buying some items.
 In particular, imagine you're a shop assistant asking the customer what they want.
 You give them a choice of items, you ask the customer how many items they want, and add these items to their virtual basket.
 You then loop round, asking them if they want to choose any more items, and so on.
 These items should all accumulate in the basket.
 Once the participant says they're done, tell them how much they need to pay.

 .. hint::

-    Start with the timeline demo (``demos/features/02-timeline``) and modify it to implement your app.
+    We suggest you start with the timeline demo (``demos/features/02-timeline``) and modify it to implement your app.